John-McPherson/Full-Stack-Tool-Kit-Portfolio-Project/README.md

 * HTML5 - was the markup language used for the body of the site.
 * CSS3 - was used to style the site's html.
 * JavaScript - was used to provide interactivity to the site's html.
-* Python3 - was used as the backend.
+* Python3 - was used to create the backend.

 ### Version Control